You might think frugal living is reusing your teabags or forgoing avocado toast.

 1. Create a budget that works for your lifestyle

-I like to think of my budget as a tool for getting you the life you want.
+Try to think of your budget as a tool for getting you the life you want.

 Finding the right frugal living budget for you might take some time as there are lots of different ways to budget.